Solar panel car roofs: are they a good idea?

 You know about range anxiety?
 How about adding the anxiety of having to find a sunny spot just to eke out a mile or two on your commute home?
 How much further from your destination would you park to find that spot?

-We love solar power, but we also understand the best place for it is fixed on a rooftop.
+We love solar power, but we also understand the best place for it is installed on a home.